 - At Christ the King we replaced four mud and wattle classrooms by permanent structures and we added wall plastering, blackboards and concrete floors to four older classrooms.
 We also built a big underground rainwater storige tank and a kitchen with a fuel saving stove and chimney.
 A nursery section and office is planned.

 - At Nabibungo Learning 4 Life built four new classrooms to replace mud and wattle ones, as well as a new office, kitchen and store room for the school harvest.
 This was followed by a big underground water tank containing 80,000 litres of rainwater and teachers’ accommodation with four units.

 - At Ntungamo, we have installed gutters and built a big underground water reservoir.
 We built a fuel saving stove and a chimney in the kitchen.
-We also put new concrete floors in four classrooms.
+We also put new concrete floors in eight classrooms.